Nothing is as it seems

 MUSEUMS: POWER AND DISSENT

-Joan Maria Minguet Batllori
+Joan Maria Minguet

 Images don’t speak for themselves.
 By drawing an interesting interpretation of “Schrödinger’s Cat” paradox by the famous physicist, we could say works of art do not exist until someone observes them.
 And asks questions about them.
 If there are no questions, and we accept that this image has the autonomous power to explain itself, we turn the observer into a mere hostage.
 And art into cosmetics.